KOTYA8/PiFMX/README.md

 OS uses by default UTF-8 and the `LANG` variable is set to `en_GB.UTF-8`.
 With this setup, it should work out of the box.

-If it does not work, look at the first message that Pi-FM-RDS prints out.
+If it does not work, look at the first message that PiFMX prints out.
 It should be something sensible, like:

 ```